kiplangatkorir/cyberthreatml/docs/Research_Paper.md

 ### 2.1 Machine Learning in Cybersecurity

 Machine learning techniques have been increasingly applied to cybersecurity challenges, with significant research focusing on network intrusion detection [1], malware classification [2], and phishing detection [3].
 Deep learning approaches have shown particular promise, with studies demonstrating their ability to detect complex attack patterns [4].
+Recent advancements in AI-driven security systems have introduced more sophisticated approaches:

+1. **Advanced Detection Systems:** Transformer-based architectures have shown superior performance in sequence-based threat detection [15], while graph neural networks have improved network traffic analysis [16].

+2. **Automated Response:** Integration of reinforcement learning for automated incident response has demonstrated promising results in containing threats in real-time [17].

+3. **Edge Computing Integration:** Recent work has shown effective deployment of ML models at network edges, enabling faster response times and reduced data transmission [18].

-However, these approaches often suffer from several limitations:
+However, these approaches often face several challenges:

 1. **Limited Interpretability:** Most ML models provide predictions without explanations, leaving security analysts unable to validate or trust the detections [5].